-This easy recipe for Vanilla Cream Sponge Cake is perfect for any celebration.
-This vibrant cake made with whipped cream icing and fresh berries looks impressive but is super simple to make.
+This easy recipe for Berry Whipped Cream Cake made with homemade whipped cream and fresh berries looks impressive, but is simple to make.

 - The buttery vanilla flavor of the sponge cake lends a delicious richness.